jenswilly/KnxDevice/README.md

-# KNX Bus Device library for Arduino
+# KNX Bus Device library for LPCXpresso/LPCOpen

+This repo is a fork of [franckmarini/KnxDevice](https://github.com/franckmarini/KnxDevice) which has been converted from Arduino to NXP's LPC MCU's using LPCXpresso and LPCOpen.

+---

+_Original readme.me:_

 ## Links :
 - [Blog](http://www.liwan.fr/KnxWithArduino/)